Climbing has helped Georgia, a woman on the autism spectrum, to confront her issues and realize that, for her, ‘normal’ just isn’t.

 In an age where photography is over-saturated, Ryan combines his photography skills and love of urban exploration.

-Wojtek is a fan of Star Wars with dreams of becoming a pilot.
-Together with his dad they work hard to achieve what only a few accomplish.
+Wojtek is a Star Wars fan with dreams of becoming a pilot.
+Together with his dad they achieve what only a few accomplish.

 Two artists with autism embark on a global quest to change attitudes about disability and intelligence.

-A coming of age tale takes on new depth as a girl with Down’s syndrome learns about love, sex and looking out for those who need protection.
+A coming of age tale takes on new depth as a girl learns about love, sex and looking out for those who need protection.

-Three couples with learning disabilities travel towards a destination, by foot, by road and by motorbike across a beautiful landscape.
+Three couples travel towards a destination, by foot, by road and by motorbike across a beautiful landscape.